RasmusKoit/e-sport/rules.md

 ### 2.3 Accusation of cheating

-Accusation for cheating can only occur in 72 hour time frame after the game has ended.
+Accusation of cheating can only be pointed out during the competition.
+Any accusations after the event are not valid, since this is LAN
-However, these accusations can be dealt with later than time frame mentioned by staff (if the accusation was made in time).

 ## 3. Settings